If you’re a freelancer, hopefully, each year you learn something, or some things, that help you operate better and improve your finances.

 “I believed I’d thought of everything when it came to preparing my business to navigate hard times, lose anchor clients, and anything else life might throw my way.
 I didn’t think I’d need to pandemic-proof my business,” said Paige Cerulli, owner of Wild Mare Marketing.

 But in April, she lost most her clients.

 She decided to pivot and find new opportunities, and as a result, her business survived.

 “It’s easy to fall into a niche and focus on the services that we’ve provided for years, but there’s value in changing things up, too.
 Freelancing affords us great flexibility, and sometimes that flexibility is a lifesaver,” she said.

-I’ve heard from a lot of people this year that it’s been a struggle to work with kids and partners and roommates also working from home or having housemates in the house because they’re out of school or work, said Holly Antle of Discover Freelancing.
+I’ve heard from a lot of people this year that it’s been a struggle to work with kids and partners and roommates also working from home or having housemates in the house while they’re out of school or work, said Holly Antle of Discover Freelancing.